AkyunaAkish/ethereum-and-solidity-training/README.md

 - Sending a transaction to a function within a smart contract costs money.
 (Gas, which is some amount of ether) Gas is used as a price for a miner to charge for completing your transaction for you.
 - Test networks have very quick/sometimes instant block times, so the transactions are asynchronous but the test networks are just much quicker than the real ethereum network.
 - 1 Ether is 1,000,000,000,000,000,000 'Wei'(wei is always rounded to the nearest whole number, no decimals) converter: https://etherconverter.online/

+#### MetaMask
+- Allows for users to transfer Ether within different Ethereum networks in the browser through a Chrome extension
+- You can create as many accounts as you'd like
+- Created 12 word mnemonic phrases as a type of password to secure your account tokens